Julie HandysideKindergarten/ Science 1st-3rd

 Jane’s classroom mission is to provide a nurturing environment which promotes a passion for learning and the development of responsibility.
 She feels blessed to have a career that she loves at this incredible school with the best of colleagues, students, and families!

 Lisa HoltSecond Grade

 Lisa Holt has lived in Eagle, Idaho since 1998.
 She graduated from BYU Provo many moons ago in Elementary Education.
-This will be Lisa Holt's tenth year of teaching, six of which have been at North Star Charter School in the second grade.
+This will be Lisa Holt's eleventh year of teaching, seven of which have been at North Star Charter School in the second grade.
 She feels blessed and honored to be able to come to work each day and be a part of this community and teach these students.
-Ms. Holt teaches second grade and she LOVES it.
 She is very involved in the school and the community.